 Section Two - Bible and Theology Major Courses.
 There is only one Bachelor of Arts major at American Baptist College, therefore all Bachelor of Arts students are required to fulfill these major course requirements.
+Th 101 Intro to Theology and Th 115 Intro to the Academic Study of the Bible are both prerequisites for all Bible and Theology courses.
 Students must complete 42 hours of Major Courses.